codfury/rstrnt-api/README.md

 ```

-<li>After that navigate to the restaurant folder where there is *requirements.txt* and using the command
+<li>After that navigate to the restaurant folder where there is *requirements.txt* and use the command

 ```
 pip install requirements.txt